TrademarkTrademark

 Platform Pricing model IaC support Policy engine Drop-in TFC replacement?

-env0 Tiered plans, anchored on active environments Terraform, OpenTofu, Pulumi, CloudFormation, Terragrunt OPA No — different workflow model
+env0 Tiered plans, anchored on active environments Terraform, OpenTofu, Terragrunt, Pulumi, CloudFormation, Helm, Kubernetes OPA Limited — cloud-block remote apply only, not production-recommended

 DIY CI/CD CI compute + engineering time Anything you script Whatever you build No

-Scalr is the only alternative that operates as the same kind of remote operations backend as Terraform Cloud: runs execute remotely, state lives in the backend (or, on the Enterprise plan, in your own S3, GCS, or Azure bucket), and the Terraform CLI works unchanged.
-That's what "drop-in replacement" means concretely — your engineers don't learn a new workflow.
-On top of that base: OPA policies with pre-plan and post-plan checks (pre-plan failures don't consume a billable run), 120+ granular permissions for custom RBAC roles, free drift detection, native Terragrunt run-all, and an MCP server that lets AI assistants like Claude and Cursor query your workspaces directly.
-All core features are included on every tier, including the free one; a handful of enterprise add-ons (SCIM, bring-your-own state storage, audit log export) sit on the Enterprise plan.
+Scalr operates as the same kind of remote operations backend as Terraform Cloud: runs execute remotely, state lives in the backend (or, on the Enterprise plan, in your own S3, GCS, or Azure bucket), and the Terraform CLI works unchanged.
+That's what "drop-in replacement" means concretely: your engineers don't learn a new workflow.
+On top of that base: OPA policies with pre-plan and post-plan checks (pre-plan failures don't consume a billable run), 147 granular permissions for custom RBAC roles, free drift detection, native Terragrunt run-all, and an MCP server that lets AI assistants like Claude and Cursor query your workspaces directly.
+All core features are included on every tier, including the free one.
+A handful of enterprise add-ons (SCIM, bring-your-own state storage, audit log export) sit on the Enterprise plan.
 The full comparison lives in our guide to selecting a Terraform Cloud alternative.

 Spacelift is the right call if you genuinely orchestrate multiple IaC tools.
 Running Pulumi, CloudFormation, and Terraform through one platform is a real advantage that Scalr doesn't offer.
 The tradeoffs: a GitOps-centric model that's a bigger workflow change coming from TFC, and concurrency-based pricing that's harder to forecast for bursty workloads.
 We've written a detailed Terraform Cloud vs Spacelift comparison.

 env0 (rebranding to "env zero") pairs multi-IaC support with strong cost-management features and good developer self-service.
-If your FinOps team is the loudest voice in the evaluation, it deserves a look.
-Note that env0's free tier has ended and pricing is now plan-tiered rather than usage-metered — as of mid-2026, the entry plan starts at $1,500/month for up to 100 active environments, with higher tiers custom-quoted.
+If your FinOps team is the loudest voice in the evaluation, it's worth a look.
+Note that env0's free tier has ended and pricing is now plan-tiered rather than usage-metered.
+As of mid-2026, the entry plan starts at $1,500/month for up to 100 active environments, with higher tiers custom-quoted.
 Check carefully which governance features sit on which tier, and model which tier your environment count actually lands you in.

-Atlantis is free, open source, and self-hosted — genuinely the right answer for a single team that wants plan/apply automation in pull requests and has someone willing to operate it.
-Be honest about the total cost: hosting, scaling, patching, and upgrades typically consume 0.5–1 FTE, and while Atlantis does ship server-side Conftest (OPA) policy checking, you'll be assembling RBAC, audit trails, and drift detection from other tools.
+Atlantis is free, open source, and self-hosted, genuinely the right answer for a single team that wants plan/apply automation in pull requests and has someone willing to operate it.
+Budget for the total cost: hosting, scaling, patching, and upgrades typically consume 0.5–1 FTE, and while Atlantis does ship server-side Conftest (OPA) policy checking, you'll be assembling RBAC, audit trails, and drift detection from other tools.
 Those gaps become blockers around your first compliance audit or your fifth team.
-(If your team likes the Atlantis workflow, note that Scalr supports the same PR-comment commands — /scalr plan, /scalr apply — so you can keep the ergonomics.)
+(If your team likes the Atlantis workflow, note that Scalr supports the same PR-comment commands (/scalr plan, /scalr apply) so you can keep the ergonomics.)

 DIY pipelines (Jenkins, GitHub Actions, GitLab CI wrapping Terraform) work until they don't.
 The inflection points are predictable: the first compliance audit, the third team onboarded, the first production incident from an unreviewed apply.
 Every hour spent maintaining custom Terraform tooling is an hour not spent on the platform capabilities your teams actually asked for.